sarnold/test-xilinx-bsp-platform/README.rst

 You can use any directory (build-dir above) to host your build.
-The above commands will build an image for riscv using the riscv BSP machine config and the default yocto-linux kernel.
+The above commands will build an image for the target using the BSP machine config and the default yocto-linux kernel.

 The main source code is checked out in the bsp dir above, and the build